Proglang-TypeScript/ts-declaration-file-generator/README.md

 ```

 #### Example
-You can use the example provided in this repo under `example/output.json`.
+You can use the example provided in this repo under `example/output.json`, which corresponds to the file `example/calculator.js`.

 ```shell
 docker run --name generate-declaration-file -v $(pwd)/example/output.json:/tmp/output.json tsd-generator --module-name calculator -i /tmp/output.json